By Colleen Kinsey, editor-in-chief of Coustii.

 English tuning, A-D-F#-B, has sweeter tones, because the strings are tuned up one whole step.
 You’ll find this a lot with soprano ukuleles.

 And lastly, we have Canadian tuning (low) A-D-F#-B. Canadian tuning is very similar to English tuning, except each note is tuned down a half step.
-This is popular with your concert and tenor ukes.
+This is popular with concert and tenor ukes.

 What are the different ways to tune my ukulele?

 To adjust the pitch of the ukulele strings, loosen or tighten the tuners or tuning pegs.
-Tighening the strings will raise the pitch, and loosening the strings will lower the pitch.
+Tightening the strings will raise the pitch, and loosening the strings will lower the pitch.
 The direction you twist the tuners can vary by instrument.

 Be careful not to make them too tight.
 This can damage your instrument and break the strings.

 You can tune your uke by yourself, with a gadget, or with others, if you’re getting ready to do a gig.
 It depends on what you have going on around you and what/who you’re with.

 How do I tune my uke by ear?